 “Aunty, can you tell me more about how to make DIY things”, asked Ishika

-“We have used an inverted fiber chair to plant a sapling.
+“We have used an inverted fibre chair to plant a sapling.
 This has two benefits.
-One is that the plastic/fiber gets used up and the second is that the flowers bloom with no restrictions.
+One is that the plastic/fibre gets used up and the second is that the flowers bloom with no restrictions.

 We have even planted saplings in the empty paint buckets!
 Seasonal flowers can be planted again in it by adding compost and providing nutrients in the same bucket.
 If the bucket is broken or cannot be used for our daily routine, then we can plant our saplings in it.
 We do not believe in fancy or expensive planters.
-We usually plant chilies, tomatoes, brinjals, and corianders.
+We usually plant chillies, tomatoes, brinjals, and corianders.
 My mother even loves foliages a lot!
-Aglaonema is her favorite plant.
-It is easy to care for and is very colorful.”
+Aglaonema is her favourite plant.
+It is easy to care for and is very colourful.”

-“Will the plant sustain if there is rain or unfavorable conditions ? ”, asked Ishika
+“Will the plant sustain if there is rain or unfavourable conditions ? ”, asked Ishika

 “My suggestion is to use grow lights if there is very less light because the plant won’t grow efficiently in low lightings.
 It will tolerate the low lightings’ but it is not recommended for plants”, said Suchi.

 “So, let’s start with the workshop on Foliage Plants Suchi!
 And thank you aunty for your time, We would love to have a workshop with you as well. “, said Ishika.